lincolnlychan/physicalmediaguide/README.md

 PlayStation 3-5 and Xbox One/Series can play Blu-Rays and DVDs

 ### Film-Selection
-You should use legal streaming services like Disney+ or go to your local libary to borrow Blu-Rays or DVDs to identify the films and TV Shows/TV series that you are going to watch 2+ times.
+You should use legal streaming services or go to your local libary to borrow Blu-Rays or DVDs to identify the films and TV Shows/TV series that you are going to watch 2+ times.
 These films and TV Shows/TV series are what you should own in a physical format.

 **Quality over quantity!**